shotstack/pexels-demo/README.md

 #### Backend API

-The backend API with and endpoint which searches the Pexels API, prepares the edit and posts the data to the Shotstack API.
-A status endpoint is also available which can be polled to return the status of the video.
+The backend API with an endpoint which searches the Pexels API, prepares the edit and posts the data to the Shotstack API.
+A status endpoint is also available which can be polled to return the status of the video as it renders.

-The backend API source code is in the api directory.
+The backend API source code is in the _api_ directory.

 #### Frontend Web Form & Player